jinaga/jinaga_com/src/content/documents/03-conventions/01-javascript.md

 }
 ```

-By convention, the template function has the same name as the predecessor.
+By convention, the specification function has the same name as the predecessor.
-It will not conflict, because the template function is static while the predecessor is an instance field.
+It will not conflict, because the specification function is static while the predecessor is an instance field.